KATLA ICE CAVE vs

 VATNAJÖKULL ICE CAVES: WHAT'S THE DIFFERENCE?

-They’re often presented as similar experiences, but in reality, they are quite different.
+They’re often presented as similar, but they offer very different experiences.

 Quick answer